Roscoe Dash: 2014–present: Mixtapes

 On August 29, 2014, Dash released his mixtape, titled The Appetizer hosted by DJ Fly Guy.
 In June 2015, Dash released the track, called "Catch A Body", in which is currently off of his upcoming studio album, titled Dash Effect 2, under new booking management and is seeking a major comeback after his last few years of silence.
 In March 2016, Dash released a new mixtape, titled Glitch presented and hosted by his then DJ, DJ Fly Guy.

 Claims of uncredited songwriting

 On September 20, 2012, Dash claimed via Twitter that he was an uncredited songwriter on G.O.O.D.
 Music's Cruel Summer album and Wale's song "Lotus Flower Bomb" with Miguel.
 Wale responded "Nighas be wellin on twitter", while Miguel responded in a statement to Complex, saying, "As far as I know, Wale and another artist that I recently met penned the original 'Lotus Flower Bomb' chorus and I came in and added the second half or the end part of the chorus [...]
-Twitter is definitely not the place to handle business per say [sic].
+Twitter is definitely not the place to handle business per se [sic].
 If he wanted to get that rectified, he would have his lawyer contact the proper people."